• Skip to main content

 About the shrimp, the bacon and more:

-I like to allow about ⅓ lb. shrimp per person, but honestly this shrimp and grits is a rich recipe, so ¼ lb. is probably plenty, unless you’re serving football players.
-We’re starting out here with shelled and deveined shrimp.
-I use this handy little tool.
+I like to allow about ⅓ lb. shrimp per person, but honestly this shrimp and grits is a rich recipe, so ¼ lb. is probably plenty, unless you're serving football players.
+We're starting out here with shelled and deveined shrimp.
+I use this method and find it quick and easy!

 raw shrimp in a line